sid-agrawal/CellulOS-Docs/docs/source/design/deadlocks.md

 ## CellulOS Async Message Design

-Both the existing work, and the advantages/disadvantes we considered for Cellulos, pointed towards Option 2 being the best approach.
+Both the existing work, and the advantages/disadvantages we considered for CellulOS, pointed towards Option 2 being the best approach.
 Next, we considered how to implement async messages.
 All designs would need a way for the root task to send information to PDs without blocking itself.
 If the root task needs some information in response, then this has to be sent in a separate `seL4_Call` initiated by the PD.

 ### Async Design Options